GilOliveira/schemadotorg/docs/ROADMAP.md

 # Pre-Alpha (Dev)

-- Fix issue as they come up with or without issues or MRs.
+- Fix issues as they come up with or without issues or MRs.
-- Plan for hooks.
+- Build out APIs' and hooks.
 - Define core dependencies.
 - Implement core submodules.
 --------------------------------------------------------------------------------